OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

  * NOREV     - do not show kernel revision.

  * PCISCAN_ALL=1 - scan all 256 PCI buses.
 By default QSINIT scan only number of buses, reported by PCI BIOS.
-This key can be really slooooow on old PCs (2 minutes on my PPro).
+This key can be really sloooow on ancient PCs (2 minutes on my PPro).

  * PRELOAD=1 - (OS/4, >=2075) preload all files for BASEDEV boot stage before
                starting to launch them (as Windows do).